Teklez/flutter-2024-proj/README.md

-# Course Manager - Mobile Application
+# classhub - Mobile Application

-The Course Manager mobile application is designed to facilitate the organization and management of courses, assignments.
+The classhub mobile application is designed to facilitate the organization and management of courses, assignments.
 This mobile app allows teachers to create courses, add assignments, and monitor student submissions, while students can view course materials, receive notifications about upcoming deadlines.

 ## Features